20. Panagiotis Retsos (Bayer Leverkusen)

 Forward Barco has scored six goals in his club career up to now, including a confident finish against Deportes Iquique in the Copa Sudamericana.
 There's no doubt about his self-confidence, but also from his team-mates too – the teenager is already entrusted with penalty duties.

-Highlight so far: Barco scored the equalizer in May’s 2-1 win against Huracan which helped Independiente qualify for the Copa Sudamericana.
+Highlight so far: Barco scored the equaliser in May’s 2-1 win against Huracan which helped Independiente qualify for the Copa Sudamericana.

 16. Matheus Fernandes (Botafogo)